AI For Furnace No-Heat Calls

 No-heat and weak-heat calls

-Cold-night and vulnerable-occupant calls
+Cold-night and sensitive-occupant calls

 Outcome: Document concern level without medical advice or unsafe troubleshooting.